HUSAINTRIVEDI52/questions-generator-app/README.md

     ```

 ### Environment Variables
-1. Create a new file in the root of the project named `.env.local`.
+1. Create a new file in the root of the project named `.env`.
 2. Add your Google Gemini API key to this file. **Do not** share this file or commit it to version control.
     ```
     VITE_API_KEY=YOUR_API_KEY_HERE